Achimenes

 Achimenes:

-Achimenes 'Ambroise Verschaffelt' - this plant is probably
+Achimenes 'Ambroise Verschaffelt' - this plant is probably one

-cascading habit, making it great for hanging baskets, has large
+habit, making it great for hanging baskets, has large

 lavender/blue flowers with incredible purple netting and a little